Supporting Children with Special Educational Needs and Disabilities

 What Happens if my Child is not Making the Expected Progress?

-If your child does not appear to be making the expected progress for a child of their age a meeting will be arranged with the SENCO and child’s keyworker to assess the child’s needs.
+If your child does not appear to be making the expected progress for a child of their age a meeting will be arranged with the SENDCO and child’s keyworker to assess the child’s needs.

 Our setting will then record these needs on a SEND Support Plan which sets out long and short term outcomes for the children which will be agreed with the parents and the strategies we will put in place.
-The child will then be monitor and further progress meetings will be held at least every 6 weeks involving parents, SENCO and the child’s keyworker to discuss progress.
+The child will then be monitor and further progress meetings will be held at least every 6 weeks involving parents, SENDCO and the child’s keyworker to discuss progress.

 If the parents give permission further advice from outside agencies and professionals can be sought, in addition to this a referral to the CDC or to the Early Years Allocation meeting to request an initial assessment can be made.
 In the minority of cases where needs are more complex an Education Health and Care Plan (EHCP) needs assessment may also be required.